Actively Recruiting

 You will not qualify if you...

-• Received ATG or Alemtuzumab within 21 days before viral-specific T cell infusion with low T cell counts (<10 CD3+ cells/uL)
+• Received ATG or Alemtuzumab within 21 days before viral-specific T cell infusion with low T cell survival.

-• Received donor lymphocyte infusion within 21 days before T cell infusion (except fraction of umbilical cord blood)
+• Donor lymphocyte infusion within 21 days before planned viral-specific T cell infusion, except for a fraction of umbilical cord blood.

-• Active uncontrolled relapse of malignancy other than EBV+ post-transplant lymphoproliferative disorder or lymphoma
+• Active uncontrolled relapse of malignancy (except EBV+ post-transplant lymphoproliferative disorder or lymphoma).

-• Expected to start new lymphotoxic therapy within 4 weeks of viral-specific T cell infusion
+• Expected start of new lymphotoxic therapy within 4 weeks of viral-specific T cell infusion.

-• Other medical or laboratory conditions or medications that pose additional risks or interfere with study participation or data quality as judged by the investigator
+• Other medical problems or medications that may increase risk or interfere with study participation or data quality, as judged by the investigator.

 AI-Screening